Charlize Theron Is Not Ashamed to Talk About Her Mom Killing Her Dad In Self Defense

 "It's not always physical assault.
 It's not always rape," she told NPR.
 "There's a psychological damage that happens for women in the everyday casualness of language, touch or threat — threat of losing your job.
 Those are things I've definitely encountered."

-Bombshell is currently playing in theaters, and its lead actress is dedicated to continuing to speak truth to power, on and offscreen.
+Bombshell is currently playing in theatres, and its lead actress is dedicated to continuing to speak truth to power, on and offscreen.

 Advertisement